What Is a 401(k)?

 With a traditional 401(k), employee contributions are deducted from gross income.
 This means the money comes from your paycheck before income taxes have been deducted.

-As a result, your taxable income is reduced by the total amount of contributions for the year and can be reported as a tax deduction for that tax year.
-No taxes are due on either the money contributed or the investment earnings until you withdraw the money, usually in retirement.
+As a result, your taxable income is reduced by the total contributions for the year and can be reported as a tax deduction for that tax year.
+No taxes are due on the money contributed or the investment earnings until you withdraw the money, usually in retirement.

 Roth 401(k)

 With a Roth 401(k), contributions are deducted from your after-tax income.
-This means contributions come from your pay after income taxes have been deducted.
+This means you contribute from your pay after income taxes have been deducted.
 As a result, there is no tax deduction in the year of the contribution.
 When you withdraw the money during retirement, though, you don't have to pay any additional taxes on your contribution or on the investment earnings.

-Even though contributions to a Roth 401(k) are made with after-tax money, generally, if withdrawals are made prior to the age of 59½,, it could trigger tax consequences.
-Always check with an accountant, or qualified financial advisor prior to withdrawing money from either a Roth or Traditional 401(k).
+Even though contributions to a Roth 401(k) are made with after-tax money, there are, generally speaking, tax consequences if withdrawals are made before you're 59½.
+Always check with an accountant or qualified financial advisor before withdrawing money from either a Roth or traditional 401(k).

-However, not all employers offer the option of a Roth account.
-If the Roth is offered, you can choose between a traditional and Roth 401(k).
-Or you can contribute to both up to the annual contribution limit.
+However, not all employers offer a Roth account option.
+If one is available, you can choose between a traditional and Roth 401(k).
+You can also contribute to both up to the annual contribution limit.

 Tip